notnullgames/pntr-font/README.md

 This provides an API for working with TTF/OTF font files, in the excellant low-level graphics library [pntr](https://github.com/robloach/pntr).

+I made [an example](./example) that uses pntr-font in SDL, that can be compiled for native or the web, but you can use it with any rendering library (see [these rad examples](https://github.com/RobLoach/pntr/tree/master/examples).)

 ## ttf/otf

 This adds a couple functions for working with ttf or otf files: